LaunchCode-Education-Archived/csharp-web-development/src/chapters/auth/configuration.rst

    If you want to customize user data, it is best to do so when initially scaffolding the app.
    Identity has a default user class called ``IdentityUser``.
    `IdentityUser <https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.entityframeworkcore.identityuser?view=aspnetcore-1.1>`__ has a number of properties that are important and relevant to storing user data.
-   However, when you read through the requirements you may notice that you need additional properties.
+   However, when you read through the requirements you may notice that you need additional properties, such as the user's first and last name.
-   If you create a custom class for a user, it should extend ``IdentityUser``.
+   If you want to add custom properties, check out this `article <https://docs.microsoft.com/en-us/aspnet/core/security/authentication/add-user-data?view=aspnetcore-5.0&tabs=visual-studio>`__ from Microsoft.